 We both worked together for the entirety of the project.
 However, the bulk of my efforts were spent on Part 1.
 I also did Nearest Neighbor Classification.

 Jakub Klapacz

 We both worked together for the entirety of the project.
 However, the bulk of my efforts were spent on Part 2.
-I also did the Random Forest Classification.(digit class, classification rate – truncated after 3 decimal points)
+I also did the Random Forest Classification.

-(0, 0.844)

-(1, 0.962)

-(2, 0.776)

-(3, 0.790)

-(4, 0.766)

-(5, 0.673)

-(6, 0.758)

-(7, 0.726)

-(8, 0.601)

-(9, 0.800)

-Below is the confusion matrix.
-Percentages are truncated after 2 decimal points.